KongpolC/Thai-Sentiment-Classification-Using-BERT/README.md

 # Thai-Sentiment-Classification-Using-BERT

-This repository contains python code to finetune BERT for Thai sentiment classification.\n\n Trained with open-source Wongnai review data.\n
+This repository contains python code to finetune BERT for Thai sentiment classification using the pretrained model from https://github.com/ThAIKeras/bert.

+Trained with open-source Wongnai review data.
-\tInput: text review in Thai.\n
+  - Input: text review in Thai.
-\tTarget: rating of the review in star from 1-5.\n\n
+  - Target: rating of the review in star from 1-5.

 The code contains the following steps:
   - set up Google Colab runtime with GPU acceleration.